 Produced water disposal is one of many challenges at oil and gas facilities with high water-cut wells.
 Keeping the oil contamination level in the produced water below environmental limits requires an efficient separation process.
 Obtaining produced water that meets environmental regulations requires an efficient separation process, which is governed by a series of complex physical interactions.

-Significant production losses are associated with situations with high oil-in-water levels, because safely discharging water to the sea requires slowing down production while troubleshooting for worst actors at the facility.
+Significant production losses are associated with situations with high oil-in-water levels, because safely discharging water to the sea requires slowing down production while troubleshooting.

-To identify what could be causing high oil-in-water concentration, operators often take spot sample measurements at different parts of the production facility and then perform mitigating actions once the bad actor is located.
+To identify what could be causing high oil-in-water concentration, operators often take spot sample measurements at different parts of the production facility and then perform mitigating actions once the source of the issue is located.

-Operators rarely have much information to determine where to start the search, however, which can make finding the bad actor a time-consuming process.
+Operators rarely have much information to determine where to start the search, however, which can make identifying the cause of the problem a time-consuming process.

-Aker BP, Expert Analytics, and Cognite have implemented a smart monitoring system that visualizes all data relevant for troubleshooting water contamination and a recommender system with an underlying machine learning model to identify worst actors related to high oil-in-water concentrations.
+Aker BP, Expert Analytics, and Cognite have implemented a smart monitoring system that visualizes all data relevant for troubleshooting water contamination and a recommender system with an underlying machine learning model to identify factors related to high oil-in-water concentrations.

 The smart monitoring system displays near real-time data from Cognite Data Fusion™, visualizing it in an intuitive Grafana dashboard.
 Additionally, calculations combining sensor values and simulator outputs provide engineers with virtual sensors and physical properties they otherwise would not have had readily available.

 The recommender system is based on a machine learning model fed with data from Cognite Data Fusion™.
 The model, which is trained to predict oil-in-water concentrations based on historical data from approximately 200 physical sensors from production wells and equipment relevant to produced water, determines an importance associated with each parameter or property in the production facility.
-This in turn can be used to identify worst actors related to water contamination.
+This in turn can be used to identify factors causing to water contamination.

 In addition to the 200 physical sensor values, the model is also fed values from approximately 100 virtual sensors.
 One example is how data from pressure and temperature sensors is converted to fluid properties by applying the laws of thermodynamics and information about the fluid composition.
 Finally, the model also considers virtual sensor values obtained from multiphase flow simulators such as flow rates from individual wells.